 Who could possibly argue against the notion that nothing is more attractive than the Mediterranean glow afforded by warm, sun-kissed skin?
 It is a simple fact really.
-Perfectly bronzed skin is something that Coco Chanel graced us with in the summer of 1920, and since then no fashion accessory has been able to compete.
-That caramel radiance is something that reminds us all of pristine beaches, crisp cocktails and Mama Nature’s most successful anti-depressant: the Sun.
+Perfectly bronzed skin is something that Coco Chanel graced us in the summer of 1920, and since then no fashion accessory has been able to compete.
+That caramel radiance is something that reminds us all of the pristine beaches, crisp cocktails, and Mama Nature’s most successful anti-depressant: the Sun.
 Unfortunately, it is becoming increasingly difficult to soak up those rays, not least because of the threat of melanoma.
-Self tanners, however, are our saving grace.
-It is important to learn how to use self tanner effectively – silly mistakes can be fairly ghastly to look at or deal with.
+Self-tanners, however, are our saving grace.
+It is important to learn how to use self-tanner effectively – silly mistakes can be fairly ghastly to look at or deal with.

 - 1 How to Use Self Tanner?

 - 2 How to Remove Self Tanner?